Mykrobin/Virtualization-Xen-src/docs/misc/xen-command-line.markdown

 This option allows for fine tuning of the facilities Xen will use, after accounting for hardware capabilities as enumerated via CPUID.

+Unless otherwise noted, options only have any effect in their negative form, to hide the named feature(s).
+Ignoring a feature using this mechanism will cause Xen not to use the feature, nor offer them as usable to guests.

 Currently accepted:

-The Speculation Control hardware features `md-clear`, `ibrsb`, `stibp`, `ibpb`, `l1d-flush` and `ssbd` are used by default if available and applicable.
-They can be ignored, e.g. `no-ibrsb`, at which point Xen won't use them itself, and won't offer them to guests.
+The Speculation Control hardware features `srbds-ctrl`, `md-clear`, `ibrsb`, `stibp`, `ibpb`, `l1d-flush` and `ssbd` are used by default if available and applicable.
+They can all be ignored.

+`rdrand` and `rdseed` can be ignored, as a mitigation to XSA-320 / CVE-2020-0543.

 ### cpuid\_mask\_cpu (AMD only)
 > `= fam_0f_rev_c | fam_0f_rev_d | fam_0f_rev_e | fam_0f_rev_f | fam_0f_rev_g | fam_10_rev_b | fam_10_rev_c | fam_11_rev_b`